Antoinebr/Ga-mobile-connection-type/README.md

 # Ga-mobile-connection-type

-Send to Google Analytics how many Andoid Chrome mobile users use your website in WIFI / 4G / 3G Fast / 3G SLOW / 2G.
+Send to Google Analytics how many Android Chrome mobile users use your website in WIFI / 4G / 3G Fast / 3G SLOW / 2G.

 Send to GA the Time to first byte / Time to fist paint / Loadtime of the **first landing** other page views (with cache) will be ignored.

-This code uses the netinfo API ( [only available in Andoid + Chrome >= 59](https://caniuse.com/#search=netinfo) ), **so this will not track all your mobile sessions** but you can extrapolate those numbers to have a good idea of the connectivity used across your website.
+This code uses the netinfo API ( [only available in Android + Chrome >= 59](https://caniuse.com/#search=netinfo) ), **so this will not track all your mobile sessions** but you can extrapolate those numbers to have a good idea of the connectivity used across your website.

-**Mobile emulation with chrome dev tool will not fire the code [only available in Andoid + Chrome >= 59](https://caniuse.com/#search=netinfo)**
+**Mobile emulation with chrome dev tool will not fire the code [only available in Android + Chrome >= 59](https://caniuse.com/#search=netinfo)**
 For debugging purposes please use the remote USB debugger.